How Wave.space offers seamless Bitcoin to Euro Conversion

 Fees

-The fee for exchanging Lightning into Euros or Swiss Francs is 1.49% on the turnover.
+The fee for converting Lightning payments into euros or Swiss francs is 1.49% of the transaction volume.